w3f/polkadot-wiki/docs/build-integrate-assets.md

 the Relay Chain to use for staking, governance, or any other activity taking place there.

 Using Statemint for DOT/KSM balance transfers will be much more efficent than the Relay Chain and is highly recommended.
-The Relay Chain will still need to be used for staking/governance.
+Until domain specific parachains are built, the Relay Chain will still need to be used for staking and governance.

 ## Assets Basics